radix-io-archived/sds-docker/README.md

 The Mochi image can be ran with `docker run -it mochi:1.0`.
 This will launch a terminal (as root) within the image, where the user can run Margo software, install new software (using spack or a package manager), etc.

+Note that the spack environment is only loaded if the container is ran as a BASH login shell (e.g., the default run command above or `docker run -it mochi:1.0 /bin/bash -l`).
+Otherwise, the user will have to manually load the spack environment by running
+`source $SPACK_ROOT/share/spack/setup-env.sh`.